ansleehk/CS151-TimeManagement/README.md

 ### API Endpoints
 ![API Endpoints](./proposal/img/api-endpoints.png)

-We utilize the REST API way to allow frontend and backend communication with each other.
+We utilize the REST API way to allow frontend and backend communicate with each other.

 Four endpoints are established to allow data flow between frontend and backend.
 - Event: CRUD events.